perghosh/Data-oriented-design/README.md

 **In scenarios where domain logic is defined within the code...**
 Keeping human-readable data formats for inter-system communication will necessitate extensive conversion logic, leading to increased code size, potential performance bottlenecks and code that are difficult to adapt to changes.
-Experienced developers can often assess the maintainability of a codebase by simply reading portions of it and evaluating how deeply the domain logic is intertwined with the underlying technology.
+Experienced developers can often spot the maintainability of a codebase by simply reading portions of it and evaluating how deeply the domain logic is intertwined with the underlying technology.
 This evaluation provides a strong indication of the challenges that may arise when working with the code.
+Domain logic going deep is not good.
+Try to avoid it

 ## Let's get practical.
 How about using "string"?
 C++ string objects, such as `std::string`, are designed to efficiently manage text within code.